kschan0214/sepia/README.md

 You can find the specific requirements of the input files in the 'standlone description' section.

+The simplest way to start with **QSM Hub** is to use DICOM images, as they contain all the essential header info such as B0 direction and echo times.
+However, most of the QSM methods require accurate brain mask, from which **QSM Hub** can only provide a limited function of FSL's BET tool to do the job.
+Alternatively, if you have a brain mask in NIfTI format you can specify the mask in the GUI alongside with your DICOM directory input.

 If you prefer starting with the unprocessed data in NIfTI format , **QSM Hub** expects the input to be 4D (row,col,slice,echo).
 I suggest using [MRIConvert](https://lcni.uoregon.edu/downloads/mriconvert) to convert your mGRE data with the following setting checked:
 'Option' -> 'Save multivolumes series as 4D files'
 In this way your mGRE data will be stored as 4D FSL NIfTI data that is a valid input of **QSM Hub**.

+Althernatively, you can also use [dcm2niix](https://github.com/neurolabusc/dcm2niix) to convert your data.
+Please make sure the 'merge' option (-m) is set to 'no' for the conversion (i.e.
+"dcm2niix -m n").
+In this way multiple 3D volumes (depends on the number of echoes of your data) together with the TE-specific json files will be created (if you enable the merge option of dcm2niix you will only have one json file containing one TE).
+You can then merge the echo images into 4D using tools like [fslmerge](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Fslutils).

 **QSM Hub** requires a specific MAT-file (.mat) that stores some header information of the input data.
 The header file contains the following variables (case-sensitive):